 Jerry Jacobs Jr.

-Co-Chief Executive Officer for Delaware North, Alternate Governor, Boston Bruins
+Co-Chief Executive Officer, Delaware North, and Alternate Governor, Boston Bruins

 In his position, Mr. Jacobs is responsible for long-term strategic direction, determining mergers and acquisition candidates, positioning the company in emerging markets, and working with financial institutions on overall business strategy.
 In addition to his senior management post with Delaware North, Mr. Jacobs serves as alternate governor for the six-time Stanley Cup winning Boston Bruins of the National Hockey League.